 Ensure that tubes are properly seated in the centrifuge carrier.
-MiniCollect® tubes are recommended to be centrifuged at 3000g for a period of 10 minutes.
-Other centrifugation settings may also provide acceptable separation.
+MiniCollect[®] tubes are recommended to be centrifuged at 3000g for a period of 10 minutes.
+Other centrifugation settings need to be validated by the user.
 Centrifugation should be done at a temperature of 15-24°C (59-75°F).
+It is not recommended to re-centrifuge separator tubes once the barrier has been formed.
+Barriers are more stable when tubes are spun in centrifuges with horizontal swing-out rotors rather than those with fixed angle heads.